RetroCharting

 Is Fifa Road To World Cup 98 Rare?

-Released in 1997 for Sega Genesis, Fifa Road To World Cup 98 is a action & adventure title from Electronic Arts with stable pricing, reflecting consistent market demand.
+Released in 1997 for Sega Genesis, Fifa Road To World Cup 98 is a action & adventure title from Electronic Arts that represents an interesting piece for any collector.

 Description